More than 360 COVID-19 stay-home notice breaches and 130 quarantine order violations so far: MHA

 Addressing the HOMER app mentioned by Mr Chua in his question, Dr Faishal said the app was introduced in April last year and is currently used alongside the electronic monitoring devices.

-“The HOMER App uses facial recognition and location tracking to verify the PUQs’ (persons under quarantine) identity and location respectively, to ensure that they do not breach their QO (quarantine order) requirements.”
+“The HOMER App uses facial recognition and location tracking to verify the PUQs’ (persons under quarantine) identity and location respectively, to ensure that they do not breach their QO requirements.”

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments